MoralCLIP: Contrastive Alignment of Vision-and-Language Representations with Moral Foundations Theory: Introduction

 \section{Introduction}

 Images are among the most powerful stimuli humans encounter, often surpassing text in their ability to instantly convey meaning and evoke emotions~\cite{socialmoral,picsup}.
 Unlike text, which generally requires greater cognitive effort to interpret, images can evoke intuitive moral responses almost instantly~\cite{harenski,smid,picture_this}, with a single image being capable of sparking social movements, changing public opinion, and influencing moral perceptions~\cite{socialmoral,picture_this}.
 Human communication naturally integrates these modalities to construct meaning~\cite{wong2019chapter1, kress2010chapter1}, easily intertwining visual and language modalities.
-We process the world through this multimodal lens, where text and images interact to create richer, more nuanced understandings~\cite{imgtxt_relation, cognitive_txt_img}, particularly in contexts where visual cues might reinforce, contradict, or complicate textual narratives~\cite{picture_this, smid, tamborini_2017}.
-This integration of modalities is especially significant in how people engage with moral content, where the combination of text and images can create more powerful ethical impressions than either medium alone~\cite{imgtxt_relation, smid, maffs}.
-Recent advances in artificial intelligence have begun to reflect this multimodal integration, with vision-language models like CLIP~\cite{CLIP}, SigLIP~\cite{siglip, siglip2}, and multimodal foundation models such as LLaVA~\cite{llava} and BLIP~\cite{li2022blip} bridging the gap between visual and textual information.
-Although these models have consistently showcased remarkable capabilities in semantic understanding across text and images---enabling applications ranging from visual question answering to cross-modal retrieval and generation~\cite{llava, li2022blip, instructblip, CLIP, siglip2, siglip}---they have not been designed to model or interpret the moral dimensions of content.
-This represents a significant limitation, as moral evaluations constitute a fundamental aspect of how humans process multimodal information~\cite{harenski, smid, picture_this}.
+We process the world through this multimodal lens, where text and images interact to create richer, more nuanced understandings~\cite{imgtxt_relation, cognitive_txt_img}.
+This is particularly evident in moral contexts where visual cues might reinforce, contradict, or complicate textual narratives to create more powerful ethical impressions than either medium alone~\cite{imgtxt_relation, smid, maffs, picture_this, tamborini_2017}.
+Recent advances in artificial intelligence have begun to reflect this multimodal integration, with vision-language models like CLIP~\cite{CLIP} and SigLIP~\cite{siglip, siglip2} bridging the gap between visual and textual information.
+Although these models excel at semantic understanding across modalities, they have not been designed to model or interpret the moral dimensions of content.